-Having already reviewed both the EGO 56V cordless string trimmer and the EGO 15 in brushless string trimmer, getting our hands on the brand new EGO Multi-Head Attachment System seemed a logical next step.
+Having already reviewed most of the EGO string trimmers, getting our hands on the EGO 56V Power Head attachment system seemed a logical next step.
 It encompasses so many great products in one.
-You get one multi-head tool to operate a string trimmer, edger, pole chainsaw, tiller, articulating hedge trimmer, and more.
-EGO even makes power brush and rubber broom attachments.
+You get one power head to operate a string trimmer, edger, pole chainsaw, and much more.

 Of all the battery-powered outdoor power equipment I’ve reviewed, the string trimmer is my go-to for introducing landscapers to the technology.
-The EGO Power Head which drives everything continues to use a brushless motor.
+The EGO 56V Power Head which drives everything continues to use a brushless motor.
 It moves that motor to the rear of the tool, however, to let you swap out the attachments.
 Currently, the price for additional attachments ranges from $120 to $180 each.
-We were able to review all of them in some capacity.

 The big deal with the EGO Multi-Head attachment system is flexibility—but also power.
 Moving the motor to the back—near the battery—gives it a bit more efficiency.
 You’re not sending all that battery power down a wiring harness to the head.
 Since the tool now uses a spinning shaft, it also allows for the use of the aforementioned attachments.
-Since you only buy what you need, you can end up with a pretty robust battery-powered system without having to buy full tools for each function.
+That lets you only buy what you need, giving you a pretty robust battery-powered system without having to buy full tools for each function.
 Of course, if you already have an EGO string trimmer, then you would presumably get into this system for the pole saw, articulating hedge trimmer, tiller, or edger.

 To cover all that this product does, I’ll start with the actual EGO power head and then move through all of the attachments we reviewed.

-The EGO Power Head (PH1400) is the engine behind any of the tools you’ll attach to it.
+The EGO 56V Power Head (PH1400) is the engine behind any of the tools you’ll attach to it.
 Without a solid power train here, your edger, trimmer, tiller, or pole saw attachments won’t do much good.
-Fortunately, EGO seems to have done a bang-up job of engineering the power head of their multi-head system.
+Fortunately, EGO seems to have done a bang-up job of engineering the driving force of their multi-head system.
 It performs with enough speed and torque to cut, trim, or otherwise bite through anything the attachments come up against.

 The safety lock-off button—included in some form in all battery-powered tools—utilizes a side actuation.
 This type of switch differs from most, but its large size makes it a great solution.
 After a few tries, grasping it became second-nature while activating the trigger.
 Speaking of the trigger, the slightly oversized shape lets you get two fingers on it for more comfort.
 The rubberized grip on the rest of the handle lets you more easily use the EGO power head string trimmer (or other attachments) for extended periods of time.